bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Graph-Data-Structure-Interview-Questions-At-A.md

 ### Tradeoffs

 Both adjacency matrices and adjacency lists have their own strengths and weaknesses.
-Let’s explore their tradeoffs.
+Let's explore their tradeoffs.

 For the following: